Apartment Renting With a Pet in New York: A Complete Guide

 If there is a security deposit for dogs or cats, tenants may have to pay that same rate for a mouse or turtle, but never more than the usual deposit.

-Coming to NYC with an exotic pet is extra baggage (literally) and can definitely add to an already stressful process, so be prepared to walk away because some landlords cannot or will not accommodate your pets.
+Coming to NYC with an exotic pet is extra baggage (literally).
+It can add to an already stressful process, so be prepared to walk away because some landlords cannot or will not accommodate your pets.

-Just take a deep breath and remind yourself that there are other apartments that will.
+Just take a deep breath and remind yourself that other apartments will.

 According to the New York City Economic Development Corporation (NYEDC):

-- Manhattan has the highest number of licensed dogs while Staten Island and the Bronx had the least
+- Manhattan has the highest number of licensed dogs, while Staten Island and the Bronx have the least

 - Because only 20% of dogs are actively licensed (85,085), there are an estimated 425,000 canines across the five boroughs

-- There is a direct correlation between the number of dogs in each neighborhood and median income, with higher median income areas having a higher number of dogs
+- There is a direct correlation between the number of dogs in each neighborhood and median income, with higher median income areas having more dogs.

 - Long Island City has the highest number of dogs per capita (1 per every 26 persons)